collabro2017/Pred/README.md

 ## Learning-Based-Email-Reply-Prediction

-Based on: Intelligent Email Prediction System (IEPS) (Paper in repo) Developed by Codetrip.es
+Based on: Intelligent Email Prediction System (IEPS) (Paper in repo) Developed by goa and alejandro
-Jose Sanchez and Juan Verhook

 ### Requirements: